Raku-Steering-Council/Papers/papers/Raku_Steering_Council_Code.md

 - Maintaining related projects (alternative interpreters, core infrastructure like packaging, etc.)
 - Creating visual designs
+- Other activities not on this list but considered useful for Raku language project

 Core team membership acknowledges sustained and valuable efforts that align well with the philosophy and the goals of the Raku project.